Japanese tycoon takes off for International Space Station

-MOSCOW (AP) — A Japanese billionaire and his producer rocketed to space Wednesday as the first self-paying space tourists since 2009.
+MOSCOW (AP) — A Japanese billionaire and his producer rocketed to space Wednesday for a 12-day mission at the International Space Station.

 Fashion tycoon Yusaku Maezawa and producer Yozo Hirano, who plans to film his mission, blasted off for the International Space Station in a Russian Soyuz spacecraft along with Russian cosmonaut Alexander Misurkin.

-Note: This story has been corrected to show that Maezawa and Hirano are believed to be the first self-paying tourists to visit the space station since 2009, not that they were the first self-paying space tourists in more than a decade.